bharadwaj-raju/toc-assignment/nfa-conv/README.md

 `fa.h`, `dfa.h`, `nfa.h` provide structures and functions for creating, running, and converting between NFA-λs and DFAs. `set.h` provides an array-based set structure which can map string keys to arbitrary values.

 `nfa-conv` is a program that takes an input NFA-λ and converts it into a DFA, and then lets you test strings against it.
+The option `--verbose`/`-v` can be used to make it print the exact working process.

 Some sample FAs are provided:
   - `evenodd.dfa`: accepts if numbers of 'a' and 'b' in input are both odd or both even